 1. the new ui_panel explained

-Most often we use the ui_panel when we want to create multiple screens within one script tab (see video) But we can also use it to just group some controls to adjust their position (learn more below [premium])
+Most often we use the ui_panel when we want to create multiple screens within one script tab (see video) But we can also use it to just group some controls to adjust their x & y position (learn more below [premium])

 So the ui_panel is a container where we can put in all of our ui elements belonging together.
-Thereby the panel itself is always invisible and inactive by its own like a null object.
+Thereby the panel itself is always invisible and inactive by its own like a null object or like a “div” if you know html.

 set_control_par(get_ui_id($myPanel), $CONTROL_PAR_HIDE, $HIDE_WHOLE_CONTROL)